-Current year stock-based compensation expense reflects the amortization of option grants made to our CEO, CFO, VP Corporate Development, administrative staff, independent members of our Board and certain consultants since June 2016, all earlier grants having become fully vested and amortized prior to September 30, 2020.
-Grants awarded after September 30, 2019, including those granted during the six months ended September 30, 2020, account for approximately \$383,000 of expense in the six months ended September 30, 2020, offset by an expense reduction of approximately \$444,000 attributable to certain options granted between June 2016 and August 2018 that became fully vested and amortized during the six months ended September 30, 2020 or earlier.
-Stock compensation expense is further reduced in the six months ended September 30, 2020 by approximately \$98,000 due to the absence of the impact of immediate vesting attributable to certain options granted in May 2019.
-Expense attributable to recent option grants is generally being amortized over two-year to three-year vesting periods, with essentially all of the grants made since May 2019, including those made during the six months ended September 30, 2020, being 25% vested and expensed upon grant, in accordance with the terms of the respective grants.
+Stock-based compensation expense reflects the amortization of option grants made to our CEO, CFO, VP Corporate Development, administrative staff, independent members of our Board and certain consultants since June 2016, all earlier grants having become fully vested and amortized.
+Grants awarded after December 31, 2018 account for approximately \$737,000 of the expense in the nine months ended December 31, 2019, partially offset by the impact of certain November 2016 and September 2017 grants that became fully vested and amortized during the quarter ended December 31, 2019 and grants made during the nine months ended December 31, 2018 for which less than nine months of amortization was recorded.
+Stock-based compensation expense for the nine months ended December 31, 2018 included the impact of the modification in late August 2018 of outstanding options held by our CEO, CFO, VP-Corporate Development and a member of our administrative staff having exercise prices over \$1.56 per share to reduce the exercise price to \$1.50 per share, resulting in the immediate recognition of \$154,000 attributable to the modification.
+Expense attributable to recent option grants is generally being amortized over two-year to three-year vesting periods, with one-quarter of the grants made in August 2018, January 2019, May 2019, September 2019 and during the quarter ended December 31, 2019 being immediately vested and expensed upon grant, in accordance with the terms of the respective grants.